MCG-NJU/MOTIP/README.md

 ## :fire: News

+- <span style="font-variant-numeric: tabular-nums;">**2025.04.03**</span>: The new codebase is released :tada:.
+Compared to the previous version, it is more concise and efficient :rocket:.
+Feel free to enjoy it!
 - <span style="font-variant-numeric: tabular-nums;">**2025.03.25**</span>: Our revised paper is released at [arXiv:2403.16848](https://arxiv.org/abs/2403.16848).
 The latest codebase is being organized :construction:.
 - <span style="font-variant-numeric: tabular-nums;">**2025.02.27**</span>: Our paper is accepted by CVPR 2025 :tada: :tada:.
 The revised paper and a more efficient codebase will be released in March.
 Almost there :nerd_face: ~
 - <span style="font-variant-numeric: tabular-nums;">**2024.03.26**</span>: The first version of our paper is released at [arXiv:2403.16848v1](https://arxiv.org/abs/2403.16848v1) :pushpin:.
 The corresponding codebase is stored in the [prev-engine branch](https://github.com/MCG-NJU/MOTIP/tree/prev-engine) (No longer maintained starting April 2025 :no_entry:).